openTdataCH/netexRealisationGuideSwitzerland/docs/09_timetable.md

-## HeadwayGroup
+## HeadwayJourneyGroup
-> **TODO**
+> **TODO** - done - but it is redundant with the information already present in TemplateServiceJourney

 ### Purpose
-(NeTEx-2, 7.2.6.5.2)

-A group of VEHICLE JOURNEYs following the same JOURNEY PATTERN and having the same headway.interval between a specified start and end time (for example, ‘every 10 minutes’).
-This is especially useful.for presenting passenger information.

-JOURNEY FREQUENCY GROUP is not used directly.
-Instead we use the HEADWAY JOURNEY GROUP which inherits from JOURNEY FREQUENCY GROUP.

-A ServiceJourney which is serviced at a given frequency is defined as a TemplateServ-iceJourney (see example below).
-Such a TemplateServiceJourney has the same elements as a regular ServiceJourney, but also defines a single HeadwayJourneyGroups.
-This Group holds all the frequency-based information of the journey, as for example when the Calls of the journey are serviced the first/last time and in what interval (or with what frequency respective-ly).
+`HeadwayJourneyGroup` holds all the frequency-based information of the journey, as for example when the stops of the journey are serviced the first/last time and in what interval (or at which frequency, respectively).

 ### Table
 Already defined in `TemplateServiceJourney.`